 Focal areas of signal intensity (brain)

-Focal areas of signal intensity (FASI), alternatively called focal abnormal signal intensity or unidentified bright objects, are bright areas on T2-weighted images commonly identified in the basal ganglia (often the globus pallidus), thalamus, brainstem (pons), cerebellum, and subcortical white matter.
+Focal areas of signal intensity (FASI), alternatively called focal abnormal signal intensity are bright areas on T2-weighted images commonly identified in the basal ganglia (often the globus pallidus), thalamus, brainstem (pons), cerebellum, and subcortical white matter in children with neurofibromatosis type 1 (NF1).

 There is considerable debate about its real role within the NF1 spectrum and its potential relationship with cognitive dysfunction 3.
 The association between these focal areas of high signal and cognitive deficits remains controversial, wherein recent studies have found a favorable relationship with the presence, number and location of FASI areas 3-6.
 However, only the thalamic lesions seem to be strongly associated with cognitive impairment 3-5.

-There is no mass effect, and they most commonly occur in the basal ganglia, brainstem, thalamus, optic tracts and cerebellum.
+There is no mass effect, and they most commonly occur in the basal ganglia, brainstem, thalamus, optic tracts, cerebellum, and infrequently cerebral hemispheres 11,12.

-MRS is usually normal, helping in distinguish them from tumours 9.
+MRS is usually normal, helping to distinguish them from tumors 9.

 - 1. Gonen O, Wang ZJ, Viswanathan AK et-al. Three-dimensional multivoxel proton MR spectroscopy of the brain in children with neurofibromatosis type 1.
 AJNR Am J Neuroradiol.
 1999;20 (7): 1333-41.
 Pubmed citation